Nonsmooth Analysis and Optimization: Convex functions

 Since $x^*$ and $x_0$ are fixed, the term in parentheses is positive for $\norm{x}_X$ sufficiently large, and hence $J(x)\to \infty$ for $\norm{x}_X\to \infty$ as claimed. \end{proof}

-To close this chapter, we show the following remarkable result: \emph{Any real-valued convex functional is continuous.} (An extended real-valued proper functional must necessarily be discontinuous in some point.)
-This is remarkable because continuity is a topological property, while convexity is a purely algebraic property and doesn't imply any topology.
-So it is not even clear in \emph{which} topology the functional is supposed to be continuous!
-This apparent contradiction is resolved by considering the following, sharper, result from which the claim will follow: A convex function that is bounded from above \emph{in a neighborhood} of a point is continuous in this point (and even locally Lipschitz continuous).
-But \enquote{neighborhood} \emph{is} a topological concept, and the function will be continuous in the topology that is defined by the choice of neighborhood.
-Here we will consider the strong topology in a normed vector space. \begin{theorem} Let $X$ be a normed vector space, $F:X\to\Rbar$ be convex, and $x\in X$.
-If there is a $\rho>$ such that $F$ is bounded from above on $O_\rho(x)$, then $F$ is locally Lipschitz continuous in $x$. \end{theorem} \begin{proof} By assumption, there exists an $M\in\R$ with $F(y)\leq M$ for all $y\in O_\rho(x)$.
+To close this chapter, we show the following remarkable result: \emph{Any (locally) bounded convex functional is (locally) continuous.} (An extended real-valued proper functional must necessarily be discontinuous at some point.)
+Besides being of use in later chapters, this result illustrates the beauty of convex analysis: an algebraic but global property (convexity) connects two topological but local properties (neighborhood and continuity).
+Here we consider of course the strong topology in a normed vector space. \begin{lemma} Let $X$ be a normed vector space, $F:X\to\Rbar$ be convex, and $x\in X$.
+If there is a $\rho>$ such that $F$ is bounded from above on $O_\rho(x)$, then $F$ is locally Lipschitz continuous in $x$. \end{lemma} \begin{proof} By assumption, there exists an $M\in\R$ with $F(y)\leq M$ for all $y\in O_\rho(x)$.
 We first show that $F$ is locally bounded from below as well.
 Let $y\in O_\rho(x)$ be arbitrary.
 Since $\norm{x-y}_X<\rho$, we also have that $z:=2x-y = x-(y-x)\in O_\rho(x)$, and the convexity of $F$ implies that $F(x) = F\left(\tfrac12 y + \tfrac12 z\right) \leq \tfrac12 F(y)+\tfrac12 F(z)$ and hence that

 i.e., $-m\leq F(y) \leq M$ for all $y\in O_\rho(x)$.

 We now show that this implies Lipschitz continuity on $O_{\frac\rho2}(x)$.
 Let $y_1,y_2\in O_{\frac\rho2}(x)$ with $y_1\neq y_2$ and set

 which holds because $\norm{z-x}_X \leq \norm{y_1-x}_X +\frac\rho2 < \rho$.
 By construction, we thus have that